Dragomir Krančević: Career

 At the beginning of his career, Krančević was given the position of concertmaster of the Vienna State Opera as the only member of the ensemble who comes from Southeast Europe.
 Although he had to leave the Opera due to numerous solo concerts, he often played with the Vienna Philharmonic orchestra as a guest performer.
 Especially at the time when the orchestra was conducted by Felix Otto Dessoff (1860-1875) and Hans Richter (1875-1898).
-The young violinist became a recognized virtuoso and he performed brilliantly in concert tours, which led him to Linz, Bad Ischl, Salzburg, Prague, Leipzig, Bratislava, Belgrade, Novi Sad and many other cities.
+The young violinist became a recognized virtuoso and he performed in concert tours, which led him to Linz, Bad Ischl, Salzburg, Prague, Leipzig, Bratislava, Belgrade, Novi Sad and many other cities.
 A highlight during his concert tour of 1872 was a multi-day celebration with Davorin Jenko, the First Belgrade Singing Society and other artists in honor of the beginning of Milan IV Obrenovic's reign.
 He was enthusiastically acclaimed by the audience after his performances at the Serbian National Theater during two summer evenings.

 In 1873, at the invitation of Hans Richter, he became a member and the concertmaster of the Royal Hungarian National Theater/State Opera orchestra in Budapest.
-In addition to his performances with orchestra, in 1876, the Serbian violinist founded the "Krančević Quartet" with which he would perform with exceptional success for almost 20 years.
+In addition to his performances with orchestra, in 1876, the Serbian violinist founded the "Krančević Quartet" with which he would perform for almost 20 years.
 The quartet became one of the leading chamber ensembles in Hungary.
 One year later, Krančević declined an invitation to become a professor at the Vienna Conservatory as the successor of Joseph Hellmesberber.
 Instead, he continued his career and in 1888, after the opera section moved from the Theatre building into the new Hungarian State Opera House, Krančević was appointed first concertmaster of the Royal Hungarian Opera Orchestra during the tenure of Gustav Mahler.

 His performances were highly praised, as evidenced by the article from Österreichische Musiker-Zeitung which, after Krančević's concert with the Vienna Philharmonic in 1876, said that he played "in an enchantingly beautiful manner.
 Free of all cloying and mannered playing, he made an impression with his fine, rich, and beautiful tone, his impeccable skills, and his warm and striking performance".